 The University of Toronto is well-known for its dynamic research environment, and U of T Scarborough is committed to fostering opportunities for undergraduate research experiences.
 As part of this commitment, the UTSC Office of the Vice-Principal Research and the UTSC Library launched two research initiatives in 2016: the UTSC Undergraduate Research Poster Forum and the UTSC Undergraduate Research Prize.
-A third opportunity for recognition exists through the U of T Library system's Research Prize.
+A third opportunity for recognition exists through the tri-campus Patricia and Peter Shannon Wilson Undergraduate Research Prize.

 Each program provides an opportunity for students who have excelled in research, scholarship and creative activities to showcase their research and win cash prizes.

-UTSC Undergraduate Research Poster Forum - Application deadline: February 26, 2019 at 8:00 am (firm deadline)
+UTSC Undergraduate Research Poster Forum - Application deadline: Winter 2021

 The UTSC Library and the Office of the Vice-Principal Research proudly sponsor the Undergraduate Research Poster Forum to showcase the significant research contributions of talented UTSC undergraduates.
 The forum is a competitive, adjudicated event that promotes intellectual exchange and gives students an opportunity to develop presentation skills by disseminating new research and creative activities both to academic communities and non-specialists.
 The forum provides the perfect opportunity for students interested in becoming involved in research to learn more about what other students have already done.

 The forum is appropriate for all UTSC undergraduate students who: